-- Large Bus Replacement: TheRide's fleet replacement plan calls for the replacement of 8 fixed route buses each year.
-Buses to be replaced have reached expected useful life for age and/or mileage.
-Replacement of old equipment reduces maintenance expenses such as replacement parts and labor.
-New equipment is warranted by the manufacturer, which protects TheRide from costly defects.
-In 2019, TheRide awarded a bus manufacturing contract to Nova Bus, a new vendor for the Authority.
-For FY2021, higher costs were anticipated for investment in parts inventory and training for the new style of buses.
-(The initial order of was delayed due to the pandemic; these costs will now be incurred in FY2021.) - Small/Medium Bus Replacement and Rehabilitation: The FY2020 budget authorized procurement of small/medium buses for paratransit service.
-Delivery for many of the vehicles has been delayed by manufacturers to FY2021 due to the pandemic.
+- Large Bus Replacement: TheRide awarded a contract to Nova Bus, a new vendor, in 2019 and 8 buses were ordered.
+These buses were delayed by the manufacturer due to the pandemic and will now arrive in FY2021, funded with prior-year capital dollars.
+TheRide's fleet replacement plan calls for the replacement of 8 fixed route buses each year, however with a portion of the fleet out of service due to the pandemic and new buses arriving late, a one-time deferral of replacement buses in the FY2021 budget will allow \$4.2 million in capital funding to be carried for future investment in facilities.
+For the FY2021 operating budget, higher costs were anticipated for investment in parts inventory and training for the new style of buses. - Small/Medium Bus Replacement and Rehabilitation: The FY2020 budget authorized procurement of small/medium buses for paratransit service.
+After pandemic delays, delivery is now scheduled in early FY2021 using prior-year capital funding.
 As fleet expands, so will the costs for maintenance, fuel, and insurance, costs formerly paid to a contractor.
 Operating expenses for paratransit will be posted in different budget lines as TheRide began directly operating the service in August 2020.
-Instead of purchased transportation expense, costs for direct operations will be posted to salaries, wages, fringes, fuel, parts, and insurance. - Bus Components: Major bus components such as engines, transmissions, hybrid drives and batteries, and other major parts can be replaced as capital improvements to equipment.
+Instead of purchased transportation expense, costs for direct operations will be posted to salaries, wages, fringes, fuel, parts, and insurance until a new paratransit contract begins in August 2021. - Bus Components: Major bus components such as engines, transmissions, hybrid drives and batteries, and other major parts can be replaced as capital improvements to equipment.
 These capital investments are made to maintain a state of good repair in equipment, and result in lower maintenance costs. - Facilities Rehabilitations: A backlog of preventive and corrective maintenance needs has resulted in increased operating expenses for service of HVAC systems and the roof.
 Replacement of these systems began in 2019 and will continue through 2023, resulting in lower ongoing maintenance costs when complete.
-Other facility rehabilitations, such as higher efficiency HVAC systems and lighting replacement campaigns will lower utility expenses when completed. - Ypsilanti Transit Center Replacement and Expansion: Should discretionary capital funds be awarded and the Board authorize the project, TheRide could proceed with Phase I architecture, engineering, and environmental work needed before construction could begin in 2022.
-While there is no operating impact for 2021, additional costs for contract services (security, snow removal, janitorial), and utilities which will be necessary once the facility is constructed have been included in the budget forecast for subsequent years.
+Other facility rehabilitations, such as higher efficiency HVAC systems and lighting replacement campaigns will lower utility expenses when completed. - Facility Expansions: Expansion and replacement of the Ypsilanti Transit Center, expansion of the Blake Transit Center, and an expansion of garage space are all priorities in the capital planning.
+While there is little operating impact for 2021, additional costs for contract services (security, snow removal, janitorial), and utilities which will be necessary once facilities are constructed.